hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `container_run_settings` - (Optional) Run settings for the container

 ---

-A `registry` block supports the followin:
+A `registry` block supports the following:

 * `registry_server` - (Optional) The container registry URL.
 The default is "docker.io".
 Changing this forces a new resource to be created.

 * `user_name` - (Optional) The user name to log into the registry server.
 Changing this forces a new resource to be created.

 * `password` - (Optional) The password to log into the registry server.
 Changing this forces a new resource to be created.

 ---